m-ashry-eg/SAA-C03/notes/README.md

   - **Use Case**: DLQs are useful in scenarios where you want to investigate the reasons for the message processing failures or implement a retry mechanism for messages that encounter temporary issues.

-- ### SQS Fanout

-  - **Description**: SQS Fanout is a messaging pattern that involves distributing messages from a single source (or producer) to multiple consumers or subscribers.
-This is achieved by using multiple queues, allowing each customer to process messages independently.

-  - **Use Case**: Broadcasting notifications to different types of recipients (e.g., email notifications to customers, SMS notifications to admins).

 - ### Batch Processing with SQS